Mata Hari: Trial

-In December 1916, the Second Bureau of the French War Ministry let Mata Hari obtain the names of six Belgian agents.
+In December 1916, the Deuxième Bureau of the French War Ministry let Mata Hari obtain the names of six Belgian agents.
 Five were suspected of submitting fake material and working for the Germans, while the sixth was suspected of being a double agent for Germany and France.
 Two weeks after Mata Hari had left Paris for a trip to Madrid, the Germans executed the double agent while the five others continued their operations.
-This development proved to the Second Bureau that Mata Hari had communicated the names of the six spies to the Germans.
+This development proved to the Deuxième Bureau that Mata Hari had communicated the names of the six spies to the Germans.

 On 13 February 1917, Mata Hari was arrested in her room at the Hotel Elysée Palace on the Champs Elysées in central Paris.
 She was tried on 24 July, accused of spying for Germany and consequently causing the deaths of at least 50,000 soldiers.
 Although the French and British intelligence services suspected her of spying for Germany, neither could produce definite evidence against her.

 A harlot?
 Yes, but a traitoress, never!